filecoin-project/service-classes/service-level-indicators/spark-retrieval-success-rate.md

 ### Committee Accepted Retrieval Task Measurements

-- `(roundId, providerId, payloadCID, checkerId, retrievalResult, retrtievalResultCode, clients)`
+- `(roundId, providerId, payloadCID, checkerId, retrievalResult, retrievalResultCode, clients)`
     - The [Accepted Retrieval Task Measurement](#accepted-retrieval-task-measurement)s for a [Committee](#committee).
     - Created during [Evaluating Measurements with Spark-Evaluate](#evaluating-measurements-with-spark-evaluate)s.
 This is what is stored off chain, with a pointer on chain.
     - Created by Spark-Evaluate